Welcome to Pulp, a friendly tool for making tiny but visually and narratively rich games for Playdate. Pulp has a few parts:

 The Pulp editor has six modes:

 Regardless of how you will approach making your game, you’ll start in Game mode.
 Under Games, click the New button and enter a filename for your game.
-From there you can change your game’s display name and author, add some introductory text, choose a background color, or jump right into editing PulpScript.
+From there you can change your game’s display name, author, version, and build number; add some introductory text; choose a background color; or jump right into editing PulpScript.

 Your next stop is Font mode.
 If you expect your game to have a lot of text, you might want to change from the default full-width font to the half-width version .
 You can customize or completely redraw the font, individual characters, and UI tiles.